flyacts/backend/packages/core/README.md

 As for the ORM layer, there is only one contender, TypeORM.
 That is fine, since the project is pretty solid.

-At the HTTP-Layer, there where three suitors:
+At the HTTP-Layer, there where three contestants:

 * [Loopback 4](http://v4.loopback.io/)
 * [nest](https://nestjs.com/)